Skip to main content

 Last updated: March 22, 2026

-A good fit for families looking for lower cost and in-state Michigan residents. no major red flags in the data. solid earnings of $56,200 within 10 years.
+A good fit for families who need the lowest possible cost and in-state Michigan residents. no major red flags in the data. solid earnings of $56,200 within 10 years; financial aid brings net price below sticker.

 Accept